OnyxSalesLeaderboard/leaderboard/README.md

 ### 1. Google Sheets Setup

-1. Create a Google Spreadsheet with a sheet named "All Reps"
+1. Create a Google Spreadsheet with a sheet named "Reps"
 2. Structure your data with columns A through R, where:
    - Column A: Representative Name
    - Column D: YTD Sales